chrigu/braukontrol/README.md

 ```

 :bulb: *In order to remove boilerplate sample code, simply run `npm run cleanup`.
 After this is run, the initial sample boilerplate code will be removed in order for a clean project for starting custom dev*

+Copy `app/constants.example.js` to `app/constants.js` and update it with your data.

 ## Run